garybot/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and more middleware.
+A lightweight server, and routing capabilities.

 - [ ] Describe Middleware?

+Middleware provides a way to extend base functionality.

 - [ ] Describe a Resource?

+A resource is some file or other data on a server that users might access through your application.

 - [ ] What can the API return to help clients know if a request was successful?

+Response codes, specifically those in the 200 range.

 - [ ] How can we partition our application into sub-applications?

+Server-side routing.

 ## Minimum Viable Product